Getting started¶

 Copy the

-Under the same directory, create a subdirectory named
+Under that directory, create a subdirectory named

-.
+instance.
 This is where you will put your configuration files, and where Kerko will save its data. -

 Copy

-: This parameter is required for generating secure tokens in web forms.
+sample.secrets.tomlas.secrets.tomlinto theinstancesubdirectory.
+Openinstance/.secrets.tomlin a text editor to assign proper values to the configuration parameters outlined below:SECRET_KEY: This parameter is required for generating secure tokens in web forms.
 It should have a hard to guess value, and should really remain secret.
-For this reason, never add your.secrets.toml
+For this reason, never add your.secrets.tomlfile to a code repository.ZOTERO_API_KEY: Your Zotero API key.
+See API key creation instructions.

 -